theripper93/theripper-premium-hub/premium-changelogs/fvtt-paper-doll-ui.md

 ## Version 0.6
+- Fixed items not triggering equip workflow when dragging a new item onto a used slot
+- Added `paper-doll-swap` for when items are swapped but no equip\unequip takes place

+## Version 0.6
 - - Fixed items not triggering equip workflow when dragging a new item onto a used slot
 - - Added `paper-doll-swap` for when items are swapped but no equip\unequip takes place